 Lenders, government agencies, insurance companies and many other bodies demand good records before providing help to farmers.
-Extension Agents of Agricultural Agencies sometimes require good records kept by farmers to be able to give them good technical advice on their farms.
-Financial institution and other lenders would require good records on the farm’s income and expenditure before giving out loan facilities to farmers.
+Extension Agents of Agricultural Agencies sometimes need good records kept by farmers to be able to give them good technical advice on their farms.
+Financial institution and other lenders would need good records of the farm’s income and expenditure before giving out loan facilities to farmers.

 Better farm planning and forecasting

-Farming is a business and keeping good records helps the farm to plan and do a realistic forecasting.
+Farming is a business and good farm records keeping helps the farmer to plan and do realistic forecasting.
 Records keeping provides valuable information on the methods that work and why others did not.
-In budgeting, the farmer can better predict price changes of inputs and produce from expenditure and sales records kept from previous seasons.
-The farmer can determine how much is required for farm expansion from good farm records.
+In budgeting, the farmer can better predict price changes of inputs and produce from expenditure and sales records kept from earlier seasons.
+The farmer can decide how much is required for farm expansion from good farm records.

 Better prediction of rainfall and weather patterns